What Does 'Fruit of the Spirit' Mean?

 The early church continued this concern about how those with the Spirit develop a character like Christ's.
-Some of them spend much of their writing time on describing what this character is.
-Polycarp, for instance, in his letter to the church in Philippi, wrote that the church's leaders are to have "a wide compassion for humanity", which does not put off doing kindnesses.
+Some of them spend much of their writing time on describing this character's way of action.
+Polycarp, for instance, in his letter to the church in Philippi, wrote that the church's leaders are to have "a wide compassion for humanity", which does not delay in doing acts of kindness.
 (Think here of Jewish mitzvot ; it's about going beyond merely doing good, into being someone who is characterized by doing good, to honor God and for the sake of others.)
-He, like the apostle Paul, also writes about what is not a part of this character: gossip, the undermining of others, easily believing ill of others, loose sexual behavior, empty speech, quick temper, and most especially the eagerness for money.
+He, like the apostle Paul, also writes about what is not a part of this character: gossip, the undermining of others, easily believing ill of others, loose sexual behavior, empty speech, quick temper, and most especially, the eagerness for money.

 Back to Top

-Often what results is a surprising unity, in which we have spiritually grown and stepped toward the future in a vision for mission.
+What this makes is a surprising unity, in which we have spiritually grown and stepped toward the future in a vision for mission.
 Sometimes the disunity may represent differing paths which may have to co-exist in tension, at least for a while, to inform and correct each other.
-Either result can be fully in keeping with the Spirit's work.
-Where there is such tension, the Spirit brings reconciliation.
+Either result can be fully in keeping with God's intent.
+Such a tension bears forth reconciliation.

 The organism of believers known as the Christian Church is able to hold, and to benefit from, the human race's many cultures, outlooks, theologies, histories and styles.
 Yet the Church can only be truly catholic ('of the whole') when it embraces and sustains the whole truth.
 It means not just being broad in most ways, it also means being clear about what to reject.

 Conformity and uniformity tend to be deadening, but at specific times may be crucial to the task at hand.
 Try, for instance, fighting to defend one's country against invaders.
 If everyone had a different type of gun, the supply of munitions would be impossible and the nation would fall.
 Or, can you picture how repairs would be done if each individual car's parts were all unique to that particular car?
-The core identity of the Christian faith is what identifies church from non-church, it is what allows us to operate together, even for a moment, even on any one matter, as if we were one body.
-In a way, we are one body, or so says the Bible.
+The core identity of the Christian faith is what identifies church from non-church, it is what allows us to operate together, even for a moment, even on any one matter, as if we were a single body.

 The fruits of the Holy Spirit are like most things from God, in that they are both a personal way of life and a corporate way of life.
-The fruit don't have a 'communal' or 'individual' side; one is the other.
-It is in this way of life that Christ will be seen by others.
+They don't have a 'communal' or 'individual' side; one side is the other.
+It is by this way of life that Christ will be seen by others.

 There has never been a time before where there was as much attention, time, and writing given to the idea of success.
-Many Christian writers link, if not marry, the idea of success to the fruit of the Holy Spirit.
+Many Christian writers link, if not marry, the idea of success to the fruits of the Holy Spirit.
 The two are not strangers, to be sure.
 Where the gifts of the Spirit bear the fruit of the Spirit, jaw-dropping success often occurs.
 But they are nonetheless two distinct things.
-"Success", as it is used by most of us, is an achievement done by way of control, strength, and/or excellence.
-In turn, "control" to us means "domination" or "having one's way"; "strength" means "brute force" used for "making it happen"; "excellence" means as close to "flawless execution" as possible.
+"Success", as most of us see it, is an achievement done by way of control, strength, and/or excellence.
+In turn, "control" means "domination" or "having one's way"; "strength" means "brute force" used for "making it happen"; "excellence" means as close to "flawless execution" as possible.

-The Spirit's fruitfulness is shown by doing especially well at what the Spirit wants done at a given moment.
+The Spirit's fruitfulness is shown by doing especially well at what God wants done at a given moment.
 Thus, success is redefined in terms of the Spirit's purposes, which are in turn defined by the needs of the Kingdom of God.
-The usual vision of "success" cannot fit that picture, cannot exhibit the Spirit's fruit.
+The usual vision of "success" cannot fit that picture, cannot exhibit the fruit of the Spirit.
 For example, "strength" as brute force is neither kind nor gentle; anger rather than self-control often drives it.
 "Domination" is impatient with resistance from what it dominates; it can thoroughly thrill while it is being exercised, but it cannot produce joy.
-To get to the success of the Holy Spirit, one goes through the fruit, by being kind, self-controlled, and gentle.
-To seek peace and be peaceable.
-Its excellence is not of perfection according to a tightly-engineered plan; it instead gives space for flaws (and thus flawed human beings) and differences, and excels most through its effect of building up other people in love, encouraging them to be at their best.
-This is the Spirit's version of strength.
+To get to the Spirit's version of success, one goes through the fruits of the Spirit, by being kind, self-controlled, good, and gentle, to seek peace and be peaceable.
+Its vision of excellence is not of perfection according to a tightly-engineered plan.
+Instead it gives space for flaws (and thus flawed human beings), failures, and differences, and excels most through its effect of building up other people in love, encouraging them to be at their best.
 This is how the Spirit grows joy in us.
 This is how the Spirit succeeds.
-And, if you are in the Spirit, using the Spirit's gifts to grow the Spirit's fruit, it is how you would succeed too.
+And, if you are using the Spirit's gifts to grow the Spirit's fruit, it is how you can succeed too.